-The town of Carrara is wedged and hided by a narrow valley, in front of the majestic scenery of the Apuan Alps, in northern Tuscany.
-Its mountains host the amazing white marble quarries, already known by the ancient Romans that used the precious material to built buildings and statues of all the Roman Empire.
+The town of Carrara is wedged and hidden by a narrow valley, in front of the majestic scenery of the Apuan Alps, in northern Tuscany.
+Its mountains host the amazing white marble quarries, already known by the ancient Romans that used the precious material to build buildings and statues of the Roman Empire.

-At the time of Creation, God gave to his angels a bag of a white dust, entrusting them the task to spread it all in equal manner over the whole world.
-The angels assured to God they would have followed his instructions, but while they were flying above Carrara, the bag fell down and all its content dispersed on Carrara’s mountains”.
+At the time of Creation, God gave his angels a task.
+They had to spread an entire bag of white dust all in an equal manner over the whole world.
+The angels assured God they would have followed his instructions but, while flying above Carrara, the bag fell and all its contents dispersed on Carrara’s mountains.

-The Apuani were an ancient tribe of shepherds and farmers settled around the mountains of this area.
+The Apuani were an ancient tribe of shepherds and farmers settled in the mountains of this area.
 They used to reach the coastal area only for trading with Etruscans and probably with ancient Greeks.

 During the Roman Empire expansion, the Apuani defeated the Roman troops many times, defending their settlements with bravery and exceptional strength.
-At the end Romans gained the upper hand and the Apuani had been colonized.
-The founders of the city of Carrara were the Lunensi, the inhabitant of Lunae, a Roman settlement not far from the actual town.
-Lunensi were the descendent of the ancient Roman invasors who conquered the settlement inhabited by the Apuani tribe, who originally populated the surrounding mountains.
+But in the end, the Romans gained the upper hand and colonized the Apuani.
+The founders of the city of Carrara were the Lunensi, the inhabitants of Lunae, a Roman settlement not far from the actual town.
+The Lunensis were the descendants of the ancient Roman invaders who conquered the settlement inhabited by the Apuani tribe, who originally populated the surrounding mountains.

-What to see and where to go around Carrara
+What to See and Where to Go Around Carrara

-The historical town centre
+The historical town center

 The Old Town of Carrara lies near the stream Carrione.
-The downtown is a maze of narrow streets and alleys, with shops and internal squares, where you can find hidden marble art studios and nice corners adorned with flowers pots by the inhabitants.
+The downtown is a maze of narrow streets and alleys, with shops and internal squares, where you can find hidden marble art studios and nice corners adorned with flower pots by the inhabitants.

 The colorful Piazza Alberica